-Psychographic Segmentation: Under this method, the markets are segmented on the basis of attitudes, beliefs, values, opinions, personalities, and lifestyles of the customers.
+Block 2: International Marketing Strategy 74 Psychographic Segmentation: Under this method, the markets are segmented on the basis of attitudes, beliefs, values, opinions, personalities, and lifestyles of the customers.
 Segmentation: The process of identifying groups or sets of potential customers at either the national or sub-national level that is likely to exhibit similar buying behavior.
 Targeting: Targeting is the process of selecting the highest potential customers with whom the organization wants to do business.
 It can also be described as the process of eliminating the undesirable market segments while choosing a few.

-Undifferentiated Global Marketing Strategy: In this, a single, undifferentiated marketing mix (same product, price, distributions, and communications) strategy is framed for an entire market, that is, marketers concentrate only on one segment.
+Undifferentiated Global Marketing Strategy: In this, a single, undifferentiated marketing mix (same product, price, distributions, and communications) strategy is framed for an entire market, that is, marketers concentrate only on one segmented.

-- 1. The effectiveness of the marketing activity improves when the markets are segmented.
 Define market segmentation.
-What are the different bases for segmentation of markets? - 2.
-"Targeting can also be described as the process of eliminating the undesirable market segments while choosing a few."
-What are the various criteria used for targeting? - 3.
-What are the various global target market strategies and how can a company select one among these? - 4.
-"After segmenting the market and targeting one or more segments, a marketer tries to sell his/her product through product positioning".
-Explain product positioning. - 5.
-Marketing in less developed countries offers firms with a number of advantages.
+What are the different bases for segmentation of markets?
+2. "Targeting can also be described as the process of eliminating the undesirable market segments while choosing a few arise segmented.
+Define market segmentation.
+What are the different bases for segmentation of markets?
+2. "Targeting can also be described as the process of eliminating the undesirable market segments while choosing a few."
+What are the various criteria used for targeting?
+3. What are the various global target market strategies and how can a company select one among these?
+4. "After segmenting the market and targeting one or more segments, a marketer tries to sell his/her product through product positioning".
+Explain product positioning.
+5. Marketing in less developed countries offers firms with a number of advantages.
 What are these?
 Explain.
+7.10